How to Get Out of Statutory Rape Charges

 Punishments for Statutory Rape

-The penalties for a charge under the Statutory Rape Laws are severe.
-The difference in how severe the final penalty will be depends on which Sexual Assault/Sexual Abuse rape crime you are charged with.
-For example:
+The penalties for a statutory rape charge are severe.
+The difference in how severe the final penalty will be depends on which sex crime you are charged with.

-The charge of CSC 4th Degree does not fit into the “Statutory Rape” requirements.
+The charge of CSC 4th Degree does not fit into the “statutory rape” requirements.
 Sexual relations involving touching with a minor will typically be charged under CSC 2nd Degree.

-If you are charged with Statutory Rape, i.e. CSC 3rd Degree, there are ways to minimize the damages:
+If you are charged with statutory rape, i.e. CSC 3rd degree, there are ways to minimize the damages:

 The Romeo and Juliet Exception

-If you are the age of a teenager and your age is within four years older of the Statutory Rape accuser’s age, who is also a teenager, you fall under the Romeo and Juliet exception.
-While the Romeo and Juliet exception does NOT exonerate you from Statutory Rape charges (get the charges kicked) it can severely minimize your damages.
+If you are the age of a teenager and your age is within four years of the statutory rape accuser’s age, who is also a teenager, you fall under the Romeo and Juliet exception.
+While the Romeo and Juliet exception does NOT exonerate you from statutory rape charges (get the charges dismissed) it can severely minimize your damages.

-Should I Hire a Lawyer?
+Should I Hire Legal Representation?